Looking for the best place to VS Diamonds online?

 Believe it or not, but this is really asked a lot.
 VS Diamonds are real diamonds.
 The only reason people might think it's fake is because a lot of people know that natural diamonds have inclusions.

 But since VS1 and VS2 diamonds can appear flawless, some might assume they're fake like a moissanite or cubic zirconia.
-Thankfully, there are many ways to test if a diamond is real.
+Thankfully, there are many ways to check if a diamond is real or fake.

 Which is better, a VS or VVS diamond?

 If we're talking from a diamond expert's opinion, VVS diamonds are more valuable than VS diamonds.
 They are on a higher clarity tier, so they will cost more and fetch higher prices.

 That's not to say that you can't have a crappy VS or VVS diamond though.
 Your other diamond grades are crucial in determining best quality.
 A 1 carat round VVS2 diamond with a Good cut grade and D color is going to be worse quality than an ideal/excellent cut VS1 diamond with the same grades.

 The reason for this is because you should never compromise on diamond cut, especially with round diamonds.
 You should always choose ideal/excellent cut and very good cut grades for other fancy diamond shapes.

 What's the difference between VS1 diamonds and VS2 diamonds?

 The difference is minimal between the VS1 and VS2, but you will find VS1 diamonds generally cost more and are more valuable.
 They are also more likely to be free of visible imperfections .